wyne/stackmob-javascript-examples/README.md

 # Running the Examples

 You'll need to initialize `StackMob.init({ ... })` with your application's information.
 Some of these examples also need specific schemas and relationships set up.
-These will be described in the example pages.
+These will be described in the example pages and respective READMEs.

-When setting up your StackMob Local Runner to run these locally, <a href="https://stackmob.com/platform/help/tutorials/html5_js_sdk" target="_blank">setup your .stackmob config file</a> in this root folder:

-		/stackmob-javascript-examples/.stackmob
+First, <a href="https://stackmob.com/platform/help/tutorials/html5_js_sdk" target="_blank">Setup your JS SDK and your StackMob Local Runner</a>.

+Save your `.stackmob` file to the folder.
+For instance, if you see:

+		/mycomputer/JS Starter 0.5.0/index.html

+Then save your `.stackmob` file into:

+		/mycomputer/JS Starter 0.5.0/.stackmob

 You should then run StackMob Local Runner from the root folder.
-Your Terminal:
+In your terminal/command prompt, run:

-		stackmob-javascript-examples>  stackmob server
+		>  stackmob server

-This is required because the projects refer to the JS file relatively:

-		<script type="text/javascript" src="../stackmob.js"></script>

-Once Local Runner is running, feel free to start exploring!
+Once Local Runner is running, feel free to start exploring by visiting these pages!

+<a href="http://127.0.0.1:4567/api/examples.html" target="_blank">http://127.0.0.1:4567/index.html</a>
 <a href="http://127.0.0.1:4567/api/examples.html" target="_blank">http://127.0.0.1:4567/api/examples.html</a>

+...and more!

 # Contributing to the Examples